EspressoTrip-v2/concept-application/README.md

 ___
 ### Data:
 #### Add Dummy User
 Users will not be created from a UI, they will have to be added manually.
 Only employees will be created from the UI.
 Insert the below document into the auth-service mongo database in the users collection.
+If the database does not exist you can create one and the users collection, or run ```skaffold dev``` and the auth service will create it on start up.

 ```json
 {